What is Take-All Root Rot?

 *Image of take-all root rot up close yellow and dying grass with exposed roots.

 Symptoms of Take-all root rot are less apparent before the grass begins greening up, but become quite noticeable during the spring as the lawn comes back to life.
 As the disease continues to progress throughout your lawn, pale or yellowing areas affected will turn brown and eventually die if not addressed.
 During this process, runners become weak and vulnerable in these areas and the grass seems quite slow-growing or nearly non-existent.

 How to fight root rot?

-- Apply high quality fungicides specifically labelled for control or suppression of Take-all Root Rot applied in 14 day intervals during the spring (2), and 28 day intervals in fall (2).
+- Apply high-quality fungicides specifically labeled for control or suppression of Take-all Root Rot in the spring and fall as symptoms persist

-- Apply lower rates of Nitrogen, with higher rates of micro-nutrients and Potassium Magnesium in areas showing signs or symptoms.
+- Apply lower rates of Nitrogen, with higher rates of micronutrients and Potassium and Magnesium in areas showing signs or symptoms.

 - Limit the rate and use of herbicides in areas showing signs or symptoms.

-Aggieland Green has successfully managed Take-All Root Rot in many lawns in Bryan/College Station over the years; we have the expertise to help our customers with this problem before it destroys their lawns.
+Aggieland Green has successfully managed Take-All Root Rot in many lawns in our area over the years.
+We have the expertise to help our customers with this problem before it destroys their lawns.
 Please do not hesitate to reach out to us with any questions!